-a. existing or created overland flow paths and make due provision in the design of the site stormwater system;

-- b. preserving existing overland flow paths as far as practical; - c. a range of flood events, including the 1% AEP flood event; - d. designs to ensure that the maximum overland flow velocity at the 1% AEP flood event should not exceed 1.5m/s and depths not exceed 250mm; - e. designs to ensure that the impacts of the proposed development on localised flood hazards are mitigated and surrounding properties (upstream and downstream) are not adversely affected; and - f. the latest advice from Australian Rainfall and Runoff: A Guide to Flood Estimation.
+- a. existing or created overland flow paths and make due provision in the design of the site stormwater system; - b. preserving existing overland flow paths as far as practical; - c. a range of flood events, including the 1% AEP flood event; - d. designs to ensure that the maximum overland flow velocity at the 1% AEP flood event should not exceed 1.5m/s and depths not exceed 250mm; - e. designs to ensure that the impacts of the proposed development on localised flood hazards are mitigated and surrounding properties (upstream and downstream) are not adversely affected; and - f. the latest advice from Australian Rainfall and Runoff: A Guide to Flood Estimation.

-solar access means the amount of the sun's energy available to a building specialised retail premises has the same meaning as specialised retail premises in the Local Environmental Plan species impact statement (SIS) means a statement referred to in Division 2 of Part 6 and includes an environmental impact statement, prepared under the EP&A Act that contains a species impact statement splay corners means the corners of a road intersection staged development application has the same meaning as in the EP&A Act.
+solar access means the amount of the sun's energy available to a building species impact statement (SIS) means a statement referred to in Division 2 of Part 6 and includes an environmental impact statement, prepared under the EP&A Act that contains a species impact statement splay corners means the corners of a road intersection staged development application has the same meaning as in the EP&A Act.